-Another instrument for wealth distribution is through cartel and use of threat and loan demal to deal with less developed nations where natural resources are endowed.
-For example, the super power has used threat assassination and coup to deal with less developed nations to bow to their whims and caprices.
-David Allende of Chile was destooled because he refused USA and its al ies control their natural resources.
+Another instrument for wealth distribution is through and use of threat and loan deal with less cartel to deal developed nations where natural resources are endowed.

+For example, less the super power has used threat assassination and coup to deal with developed nations to bow to their whims and caprices.
+David Allende of Chile was destooled because he refused USA and its allies control their natural resources.

-Besides, the global powers also uses joint ventures, and technical exports as a way of distributing wealth to area where not located.
+Besides. the global powers also joint uses ventures. and technical exports as a way of distributing wealth to area where not located.
 The joint venture enables poor nations to be assisted in her wealth exploration and distribution.
 Most of the Arabia wealth is found in USA and its allied super power, because they use joint ventures to entice poor nations to inviting them.